JFixby/JMiNyaCli/README.md

  What is this?
 ----------------------------------------------------------------------
-A pure-Java sCrypt coin miner for strutum protocol mining pool.
+A pure-Java sCrypt coin miner for tcp+strutum mining pool.
 GUI application and hashing library.

 It can  mining on any stratum+tcp server.
 JMiNya use JMiner's hashing implementation and part of source code.

-It based on JMiner litecoin miner by pooler/JMiner. https://bitcointalk.org/index.php?topic=52386.0
+It based on JMiner litecoin miner by pooler/JMiner.

-日本語のマニュアルは
+https://bitcointalk.org/index.php?topic=52386.0

+日本語のマニュアルはこちらをご覧ください。

 https://github.com/nyatla/JMiNya/release/readme.ja.txt

 Feature
 ----------------------------------------------------------------------

- - Have a GUI.
+ - Have a GUI application.
 It has a simple GUI and easy setting.
 Some preset pools exist.(MONA/NYAN/LTC and BEER!)